leandrosardi/listsjs/README.md

 			},
 			on_add_item: function(h) {
 				// call ajax before the new list is added
+				// return a value for the ID of the new element.
-				// return true if ajax worked fine, and list can be added. return true;
+				// return nul if new element is not allowed to be added because of ajax error. return true;
 			}
 		});